 I don’t believe mixing the two genders would suit any purpose.
 It doesn’t matter who you match, it just doesn’t make any sense.
 Women fought to find their space in sports, to place them in a mixed category would be to end that space the bravely fought for.
 In my opinion, everyone needs to be where they belong.

 I’m against mixed divisions, not only woman fighting men but also brown belts fighting black belts.

 Women fought for their rights and their space in the sport I don’t see why mixed the two.
 I don’t doubt that some women like Gabi Garcia, Michelle Nicolini and maybe some others have the ability to do well against some men, but I rather see the media giving more credit to their own division.

-André “Negão” Terêncio (Brazil 021), founding member of the Brazil 021 Academy
+André “Negão” Terêncio (Brazil 021), the founding member of the Brazil 021 Academy

-Although I know of a few female athletes who can tap some experienced male athletes at their gyms, and although I fullheartedly believe in the benefits of Jiu jitsu to every one, specially women, I think men and women have different strengths, I’m against two people of similar technique fighting, as strength and athleticism become too much of a factor.
+Although I know of a few female athletes who can tap some experienced male athletes at their gyms, and although I full-heartedly believe in the benefits of Jiu-jitsu to everyone, especially women, I think men and women have different strengths, I’m against two people of similar technique fighting, as strength and athleticism become too much of a factor.
 In the end, only men would have the advantage.
 That would be the same as ending weight categories, I understand it in kids categories, but with time men develop differently.
 In sum mixing the genders would be a step back in the sport.